 Visit Reducing the Risk's website for more information on spotting the signs of domestic abuse in young relationships, and how to support survivors.

-What to do if you suspect someone is a victim
+What to do if you suspect someone is a victim.

 If you believe someone is in immediate danger, call the police on 999.
+If you suspect that someone you know is being abused in their relationship, there are a number of options, find out more here.

-To help you raise awareness among your community about domestic abuse and how to spot the signs, we’ve compiled a range of free campaign materials that you can use to educate and inform people in your neighbourhood.
-These resources will help people recognise the signs of domestic abuse, either as a victim themselves or as someone close to a victim.
+We’ve compiled a range of free campaign materials that you can use to educate and inform your community.
+Help people recognise the signs of domestic abuse, either as a victim themselves or as someone close to a victim.
+Click here to access the toolkit.